ThisIs-RJP/Operating-Systems-Notes/Operating Systems/Synchronisation.md

 - Programmers are provided the functionality by the OS to solve the critical section problem

 # Mutex Locks

+A mutex (short for mutual exclusion) lock is a synchronisation primitive used in concurrent programming to <u>protect shared resources such as variables, data structures, or critical sections of code from simultaneous access by multiple threads or processes</u>.
+The purpose of a mutex lock is to <u>enforce mutual exclusion, ensuring that only one thread can access the protected resource at any given time</u>, thus preventing data corruption and race conditions.

+Mutex locks operate on the principle of ownership: a thread acquires the lock before accessing the protected resource and releases the lock once it's done, allowing other threads to acquire it.
+While a thread holds the lock, it has exclusive access to the resource, and other threads attempting to acquire the lock are typically blocked or made to wait until it becomes available.

 - Previous solutions are complicated and generally inaccessible to application programmers
 - OS designers build software mechanisms to solve the critical section problem